alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-07-22-organ-transplants.md

 title: "Ruling on organ transplants"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 8/34"
-excerpt: I have a reservation with regard to this matter.
-The Muslim should be respected and taking away any of his organs will cause harm.
+excerpt: "I have a reservation with regard to this matter.
+The Muslim should be respected and taking away any of his organs will cause harm."
 category: [treatments,fatwas]
 hijri: Dhul-Qa'dah 31, 1441
 date: 2020/07/22
+locale: en
+lang: en
+muftis:
+  shaykh:
-shaykhs: Shaykh Abdul-Aziz Ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
 ---

 ### Question: